plu5/plu5.github.io/_devlog/11-onedrive-api.md

     getmtime)                   # tokens expiration calculation

 NAME = "onedriveverrer"
-DESCRIPTION = "Download an older version of a OneDrive file or folder."
+COMMANDS = {
+    "":                         # TOP LEVEL ARGS
-ARGS = [(["--auth"], {"action": "store_true", "help": "\
+    {"args": [(["--auth"], {"action": "store_true", "help": """
-Use our own refresh token or do an auth flow to generate one instead of using \
-the assumed existing refresh token of a OneDrive client in \
+Use our own refresh token or do an auth flow to generate one instead of using the assumed existing refresh token of a OneDrive client in ~/.config/onedrive/refresh_token."""})]},
-~/.config/onedrive/refresh_token."}),
-        (["--dry-run"], {"action": "store_true", "help": "\
-With download operations, only log without downloading."}),
-        (["--dump"], {"help": "\
-Get file information object for given PATH, which should be relative to root \
-and start with a /.", "metavar": "PATH"}),
-        (["-l", "--list-children"], {"help": "\
+    "ls":                       # LS
-List files and subfolders under given PATH, which should be relative to root \
-and start with a /.
-Empty string will list top-level.", "metavar": "PATH"}),
+    {"desc": "explore the tree", "usage": "[-r|--recursive] PATH", "args": [ (["path"], {"metavar": "PATH", "default": "", "nargs": "?", "help": """ List files and subfolders under given PATH, which should be relative to root and start with a /.
+Empty string will list top-level."""}), (["-r", "--recursive"], {"action": "store_true", "help": """ List all descendants."""})]},
-        (["-a", "--list-arborescence"], {"help": "\
-Like --list-children but recursive.", "metavar": "PATH"}),
-        (["--list-versions"], {"help": "\
+    "dump":                     # DUMP
+    {"desc": "dump information about items",
+     "usage": "[--list-versions] (PATH|ID)", "args": [
+        (["file"], {"metavar": "(PATH|ID)", "help": """
+Get file information object for given PATH or ID.
-List versions of a file given its ID or PATH.
-PATH should be relative to \
-root and start with a /.
-ID should be passed in single quotes in shells like \
+PATH should be relative to root and start with a /.
-Bash or it will try to interpret the ! in it.", "metavar": "(ID|PATH)"}),
+ID should be passed in single quotes in shells like Bash or it will try to interpret the ! in it."""}),
-        (["--download-file"], {"nargs": "+", "help": "\
+        (["--list-versions"], {"action": "store_true", "help": """
+List versions of the file."""})]},
+    "download":                 # DOWNLOAD
+    {"desc": "download a file or folder at any point in its preserved history", "usage": "[--dest DEST] [--versionid VERSIONID] [--date DATE] \
+[--dry-run] (PATH|ID)", "args": [
+        (["file"], {"metavar": "(PATH|ID)", "help": """
-Download a file given its ID or PATH.
-It will be downloaded to pwd with the \
+Download a file or folder given its ID or PATH.
-same name as on OneDrive unless a destination path is provided as second \
-argument DEST.
-A VERSIONID or DATE can be specified as the third argument to \
-download the version specified or most recent version before DATE. \
-PATH should be relative to root and start with a /. \
+PATH should be relative to root and start with a /."""}),
+        (["--dest"], {"help": """
+Local path to download to.
+If omitted, it will be downloaded to pwd with the same name as on OneDrive."""}),
+        (["--versionid"], {"help": "Download version VERSIONID."}),
+        (["--date"], {"help": """
+Download the most recent version before DATE.
-DATE should be in a format supported by dateutil.parser.parse, e.g. \
+DATE should be in a format supported by dateutil.parser.parse, e.g.
 '2026-04-04 10:30'.
-If timezone is not provided it's assumed to be the local \
-timezone.", "metavar": "(ID|PATH) [DEST] [VERSIONID|DATE]"}),
-        (["--download-folder"], {"nargs": "+", "help": "\
-Download a folder given its PATH.
-It will be downloaded to pwd with the \
-same name as on OneDrive unless a destination path is provided as second \
-argument DEST.
-A DATE can be specified as the third argument to \
-download for each file the most recent version before DATE. \
-PATH should be relative to root and start with a /. \
-DATE should be in a format supported by dateutil.parser.parse, e.g. \
-'2026-04-04 10:30'.
-If timezone is not provided it's assumed to be the local \
+If timezone is not provided it's assumed to be the local timezone."""}),
-timezone.", "metavar": "PATH [DEST] [DATE]"})]
+        (["--dry-run"], {"action": "store_true", "help": """
+Don't really download, only log."""}),]}
+}

 # Used if no --auth
 EXISTINGRTOKENPATH = expanduser("~/.config/onedrive/refresh_token")  # expand ~